safeledger logo

 Powers You Can Grant with an Ajman POA

 The Powers Granted for Ajman POA can be multitude in nature, depending on what kind of POA you choose.
-The paper should clearly say what the Agent is allowed to do for you:
+The paper should clearly say what the Agent is allowed to do for you, depending on the different type of POA:

 1. General Powers (for a General Power of Attorney):

-A General POA gives wide power for many parts of the Principal's life.
-This can include:
+A General POA gives wide power for many parts of the Principal’s life.
+The General POA can include:

 • Money Matters: Managing bank accounts (putting in or taking out money, transfers, opening/closing accounts), looking after investments, paying bills, getting money owed, and dealing with banks.